nexpy/nexpy/docs/source/pythongui.rst

        :width: 90%

     The projection tab allows the Projection, Limits, and Scan panels to be opened.
-In v2.0.0, it also allows the aspect ratio and skew angle to be defined and a new plot window to be opened containing the currently plotted two-dimensional data rotated at an arbitrary angle.
+The aspect ratio and skew angle can be defined and a new plot window opened containing the currently plotted two-dimensional data rotated at an arbitrary angle.
 This allows projections to be applied along non-orthogonal axes.

-    .. note:: In v2.0.0, arbitrary one-dimensional cuts through the current two-dimensional plot can be plotted in a new window by dragging along the required line with the Shift key depressed.
+    .. note:: For a quick view of rotated data, arbitrary one-dimensional cuts through the current
+              two-dimensional plot can be plotted in a new window by dragging along the required line with the Shift key depressed.
 Subsequent cuts will be overplotted in this window until it is closed.

     .. image:: /images/rotation-plot.png
        :align: center
        :width: 90%

 **Options Tab**